 The discomfort of change has been brewing inside of me for some time now.
 A knowing-ness has finally brought me here.
 I have learned, sometimes the things that we feel are ruling our limitations, are simply the words and feelings that we have solidified as our truth only to hold us back for the amount of time we have decided to hide.
 This is the ego at its best.
 I can see the difference now.

-Over the last four weeks I obtained a brand new set of high-powered digital hearing aids.
-I am completely co-dependent on them to hear all of the external sounds in the world.
-With out them, I pretty much hear nothing.
+In 2015 I obtained a new set of high-powered digital hearing aids.
+I am completely 100% co-dependent on them to hear all and any of the external sounds in the world.
+With out them, I hear nothing.
 That’s right, with out them, no sound.
-I am very lucky to be able to correct and cope with my hearing loss with hearing aids.
+I’m deaf.
+I am very lucky to be able to for the most part, cope with my severe hearing loss with hearing aids.
+Even though I only hear about 50% of things with them.
 I am grateful for that!
-I have been hearing impaired for my entire life, and I have consciously faked being hearing impaired for most of my life as well.
+I have been hard of hearing and deaf for my entire life, and I have consciously faked being both for most of my life as well.
 Of course my close friends and family know this all too well, but when I would meet someone new, I almost never mentioned anything about this.
 But they eventually find out.
 Why did I do this?
 Why would I avoid what was in fact my reality for so long?
 The short most objective answer is actually quite simple, and it amazes me as to how long we can hold onto feelings and philosophies that no longer serve us.
 In this case, they never did in the first place.
-By admitting that I was hearing impaired to people, I thought that people would judge me.
+By admitting that I was hard of hearing and deaf to people, I thought that people would judge me.
 Keep in mind that “I” was the one who thought this.
 I take responsibility for making the wrong choice.
 This thought created a negative feeling inside, and that feeling translated into the fear of not being good enough.
 Once this practice became a habit I allowed for future insecurities to expand on the “how” this fear could be applied into any given potential situation.
 After 30 years of practice, I am happy to say that I have had enough of that game, and I take full responsibility for any limitations that I have experienced to this point.
 I own them all, and once again, it is me and only me that created them all.
 I have learned that blame gets us nowhere, it only keeps us in the same place, and we get to feel and experience more of that “being in the same place.”
 We can always choose how to think, feel and react.
 I am grateful for this awareness.
 Easier said than done, yes, this does take practice.

 I am overcoming a lot of my fears by directly putting myself in positions to have to talk about how hearing loss has affected my life.
 As a college professor I have to be in front of people each and everyday.
 I have to be more direct with my students and colleagues by telling them how I feel and what I need from them.
 By being honest about what I am missing, the feelings of compassion and empathy become mutual.
 This helps both parties make an emotional connection that I feel is necessary in education.
 (I believe this will play a huge role in the future of education.)
 Sometimes I have to ask people to repeat themselves, or to speak slower, or louder.
 Sometimes I answer the wrong question and everyone laughs or looks at me with a priceless look of confusion, these two things always make me laugh, and it almost always creates a connection.
 Almost as if, that is where I begin to know someone, because they would now know me as I am.